What is an eSIM and why should you use one in Australia?

 - 10% discount on your first purchase with our code NOMADWISE

-- Reliable 4G/5G coverage on major local networks
+- Reliable 4G and 5G coverage on major Australian networks

-Both Ubigi and Saily make it easy to stay online across Australia.
-Ubigi suits longer stays and heavy data use, while Saily offers great value, strong privacy features, and flexible smaller plans.
+Both Ubigi and Holafly make it easy to stay online across Australia.
+Ubigi suits longer stays and heavy data use, while Holafly suits travellers who want unlimited data and 24/7 multilingual support across a single plan.

 👉 To explore other options, see our Australia eSIM provider directory.